Explain the pain

 Endometriosis Impacts All Parts of Life

-The delay in diagnosing endometriosis not only worsens chronic pain, but also amplifies emotional distress and affects many aspects of life.
+The delay in diagnosing endometriosis not only worsens chronic pelvic pain, but also amplifies emotional distress and affects many aspects of life.
 The uncertainty can heighten physical discomfort and emotional strain, impacting schooling, work, family dynamics, personal relationships, and overall well-being.
 This emphasizes the need for timely diagnosis and effective management strategies to relieve the burden of endometriosis on so many lives.

 What People Say

-50-65% of Chronic Pain is
+50-65% of Chronic Pelvic Pain is

 Endometriosis

-For the millions of people suffering from chronic pain, it can be a life saver to receive a diagnosis.
+For the millions of people suffering from chronic pelvic pain, it can be a life saver to receive a diagnosis.

 "